top of page

 Its history is the subject of much conjecture amongst local people and historians, in particular its role during the Civil War.

-We do know that it has been used as a focal point, public house and meeting place in Stathern for more than 300 years.
+We do know the Red Lion has been used as a focal point, public house and meeting place in Stathern for more than 300 years.
 It has an important association with the Enclosure of Stathern; it was at the Red Lion Inn that the meeting took place in August 1790 to determine the Enclosure Plan (which still exists), and to appoint three commissioners by statute.
 The three commissioners appointed were the Duke of Rutland, Peterhouse College and the proprietors.
 Enclosure describes various ways in which land was redistributed into designated units, usually consolidating small landholdings into larger farms.
 Enclosure began in the medieval period but the practice became particularly widespread in the 18th and 19th centuries, when it was established through local Acts of Parliament known as Enclosure Acts.

 - Dining Pub of the Year for Leicestershire in the Good Pub Guide